 The problem with Honor is that you only get GSM compatibility, eliminating support for any CDMA carrier like Verizon and MVNOs that use its network.
 Since Honor doesn't officially operate and conduct trade in the U.S., you can't get your hands on fresh units easily.
 The ones you find are usually imported from the U.K. or Europe, so they cost a lot more than their retail prices.
 Still, you don't have to settle for Honor's outdated phones with the right budget.

-If you're in the market for something more affordable, you can't go wrong with options like the Honor 10 Lite, Honor 20e, and Honor 8X.
+Since the Honor Magic 5 Pro isn't actually available to buy in most regions yet, you can take a look at the Honor Magic 5 Lite or the last-gen Honor Magic 4 Pro.
+If you're in the market for something more affordable, you can't go wrong with options like the Honor 70, Honor X8a, and Honor X7a.
 They may be old, but these phones feature gorgeous designs backed by robust hardware that should easily last a few years.